 Shipping to the North of Europe only started to boom in the so called Golden Banana era between 1950 and 1975.
-An international outbreak of banana disease was one of the reasons besides the end of WW2.
+An international outbreak of the so called Banana Panama disease that also affected the Cavendish species in the Canary Islands was one of the reasons besides the end of WW2.

 However, nobody I know ever saw them with any fruit in this oasis of the northern suburb of Puerto de la Cruz.

 Strelitzias produce flowers only contrary to bananas.
 An outstanding specimen depicted below shows the development of fruit.
-This was captured at a 5 Star hotel of Puerto de la Cruz.
+This was captured at the 5 Star hotel Botanico of Puerto de la Cruz.